kristelfung/kristelfung-com/src/content/blog/posts/from-college-to-postgrad-cities-and-ambition.md

 ---
 page: post
-title: "from college to postgrad: cities and ambition [hidden]"
+title: "from college to postgrad: cities and ambition [uncensored]"
 hidden: true
-slug: from-college-to-postgrad-cities-and-ambition-hidden
+slug: from-college-to-postgrad-cities-and-ambition-uncensored
 date: 2024-07-05T11:49:35.648Z
 ---
 As I began my new grad job search, I had exactly one mission I needed to accomplish otherwise I would die: move to New York City.
 New York is exciting.
 It’s cool, there’s so much to do, it’s vibrant and so easy to meet people.